mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 Warewulf is an operating system-agnostic installation and management system for HPC clusters.
 It is quick and easy to learn and use as many settings are pre-configured to sensible defaults.
-It still provides the flexibility allowing fine tuning the configuration to local needs.
+Also, it still provides the flexibility allowing fine tuning the configuration to local needs.
-It is released under the BSD license.
-Its source code is available at https://github.com/warewulf/warewulf.
+It is released under the BSD license, its source code is available at https://github.com/warewulf/warewulf.
 This is where the development happens as well.

+This article gives an overview on how to set up Warewulf on openSUSE Leap 15.5 or openSUSE Tumbleweed.

 ## Installing Warewulf

-Compute clusters consist of at least one management (or head node) which is usually multi-homed connected both to an external network and a cluster private network, as well as multiple compute nodes which reside solely on the private network.
-Other private networks dedicated to high speed task like RDMA and storage access may exist as well.
+Compute clusters consist of at least one management (or head) node which is usually multi-homed connected both to an external network and a cluster private network, as well as multiple compute nodes which reside solely on the private network.
+Other private networks dedicated to high speed tasks like RDMA and storage access may exist as well.
-Warewulf gets installed on one of the management nodes to manage and oversee the installation and management of the compute nodes.
+Warewulf gets installed on one of the management nodes of a cluster to manage and oversee the installation and management of the compute nodes.
-To install Warewulf on a cluster which is running openSUSE Leap 15.5 or openSUSE Tumbleweed, simpy run:
+To install Warewulf on a cluster which is running openSUSE Leap 15.5 or openSUSE Tumbleweed, simply run:
 ```
 zypper install warewulf
 ```